 On Jan.
-13, 2015, Ryan Connolly was named the newest assistant coach for the Virginia Tech baseball program, and he returned to Blacksburg after two seasons.
+13, 2015, Ryan Connolly was named the newest assistant coach for the Virginia Tech baseball program, and returned to Blacksburg after two seasons away.
 Connolly had spent two years with the Hokies as a volunteer assistant coach before moving on in the coaching profession.

 |2010-12||Virginia Tech, volunteer assistant coach|